 - Can I combine a virtual answering service with a virtual phone number?Absolutely!
 And this is where a lot of small businesses save money as well as present a sophisticated image to their market.
 There’s no need to hire reception staff or even to rent space for them to work out of with a virtual answering service.
 The service can be hosted entirely in the cloud.
 You’ll have the feel of a large organization for a fraction of the cost.

 - If I move to a different state, do I need to get a new area code?Not at all!
-One of the benefits of a virtual phone number is that your area code doesn’t need to be tied to your physical location.
+One of the benefits of a virtual office phone number is that your area code doesn’t need to be tied to your physical location.
 This means you can maintain a sense of closeness to your home market as well as portray a sense of belonging to your new community by virtue of using the same area code as your customers, regardless of where you’re physically located.

 - What if my business needs change over time?The ability to scale up or down is one of the biggest benefits of virtual numbers over POTS.
 Because a cloud-based solution relies on shared infrastructure, you don’t need to purchase expensive new hardware or try to sell existing hardware just because your business needs go up or down.